ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### (ii) Delete

-On receiving a  request to delete a Holiday List with the input parameters (code), the system updates the is_deleted flag to true in the Holiday Database against the code received  as per the below steps
+On receiving a  request to delete a Holiday List with the input parameters (code), the system updates the is_deleted flag to true in the Holiday Database against the code received  as per the below steps:
 1. Validates if all required input parameters have been received as listed below for each specific request
    * location_code - character (36) - Mandatory
    * holiday_date - date - Mandatory